leo-alvarenga/quoth.nvim/README.md

         include_all = false, -- If true, quotes packaged with the quoth.nvim will also be considering -- during the filtering
     },
-}
+    version = false,
+    -- branch = "nightly" -- Use this to get the latest (possibly unstable) changes }
 ```